Machine Explanations and Human Understanding: Experiments

 \para{Removing human intuition.} To study H1, we need to ``remove'' human intuitions.
 To do that, we anonymize the features (education and age) to feature A and feature B. \figref{fig:ui_no_intuition} provides an example profile with removed intuitions.
 As a result, participants should have limited intuitions about this task, especially on relevance.

 \para{Synthetic data.} To understand human decision making with the information provided from the model, we consider four groups of data in the table in \figref{fig:exp_design}: AB are consistent with both \intuitionr and \intuitionm, CD violates \intuitionr, EF violates \intuitionm, and GH violates \intuitionr and \intuitionm. \figref{fig:exp_design} also presents a pictorial view.
 A-H enumerates all possible combinations of logically consistent explanations and predictions in the two off-diagonal quadrants.
-We focus on these two quadrants because 1) relevance does not matter for profiles that are high education \& high age or low education \& low age and 2) participants are more likely to ignore information from our models.
+We focus on these two quadrants because 1) relevance does not matter for profiles that are high education \& high age or low education \& low age, and 2) participants are more likely to ignore information from our models in the other two quadrants.

-Specifically, we construct `high education low age' samples as masters with age varying from 23 to 26. `low education high age' samples are middle school with age varying from 46 to 49.
-To avoid the task being too artificial, we use different ages for A-H for a participant.
-To further remove the potential effect due to the differences between ages, we create two groups of data so that the average age is the same for ABCD and EFGH.
-We randomly assign participants to a data group and ensure that each group is assigned to a similar number of participants.

 \para{Agreement as the evaluation metric.} Since our hypotheses are formed around the agreement between human and model predictions, the focus is on \errorboundary.
-We infer $\humanu$ by measuring the agreement between $\humany$ and $\yhat$.
+We infer $\humanu$ by measuring the agreement between human prediction with AI assistance ($\humany$) and model prediction ($\yhat$).